hzhou849/unh_csci/CSCI_6616 - ARM Assembly/STDIO/readme.md

 SVC 0 				@ execution interrupt for syscall <br>

 ## Print output - printf()
+* Printf will modify R0-R3, LR so they need to be saved
+* If you need more args, R4 must be pushed to stack for additional arguments
 #### Registers args
 * output string = ```"messages include: %d %c"```
 R0: ```=<output_string>``` pointer to output string variable <br>